manawa family constellations

 Family Constellations

-The modality is used in a group/workshop, or as effectively in a one to one session, by using figures or objects to represent the individuals of your family system, or possibly in a guided meditation or drawing, for example.
-A workshop runs over one or more days, with up to 20 participants.
+The modality is used in a group/workshop, or as effectively in a one to one session, by using figures or objects to represent the individuals of your family system, or possibly in a guided meditation or drawing.
+A workshop may run over as little as an hour or two, up to one or more days, including up to 20 participants or more.
+This format allows for multiple constellations to be processed and multiple opportunities for participants to represent and or simply to be in the circle.

 Safety